alivianay/Gestura-RPL/README.md

 | Vania Titanisa Indrawan             | 22031554009    |
 | Alivia Nayla Wibisono               | 22031554041    |
 | Nuhaa Salsabila Shidqiyyah          | 22031554045    |

+## Dataset Information

+Before diving into the project, it’s important to understand the dataset being used.
+For detailed information about the dataset, please refer to the [Dataset Documentation](dataset.md).

 ## How to Clone the Repository
 To clone this repository to your local machine, follow these steps: